wamazeka/yeastar-tg-zabbix/README.md

 # yeastar-zabbix
-Template for monitoring SIM's in Yeastar TG gateways and balance checking on RU operators
+Template for monitoring SIM's in Yeastar TG-series (TG200, TG400, TG800, TG1600) gateways and balance checking on RU operators

 Main script and ideas from [@AcidVenom](https://gist.github.com/andrewmagaz) More about in [article](https://habr.com/ru/post/454702/) on Habr